rapid7/insightconnect-workflows/workflows/Purge_Office_365_Emails_with_Teams/help.md

 ### Usage

-This workflow uses the Microsoft Teams plugin to listen for key messages.
+This workflow uses the Microsoft Teams plugin to listen for key messages (commands).
 When the Microsoft Teams command triggers this workflow, it will open a compliance search in Office 365 and optionally delete messages.

 To trigger this workflow, send the following command to the channel being monitored by the Microsoft Teams plugin: